Carnations-Botanica/Core-Configuration-Docs/_opencore/02-GatheringFiles/01-EFI/03-Kexts.md

 -->

 ## Floppy
 Yes, for real.
-Theres a [floppy kext](https://github.com/Goldfish64/VoodooFloppy){:target="_blank"}.
+There's a [floppy kext](https://github.com/Goldfish64/VoodooFloppy){:target="_blank"}.
 We don't know if the kext works - please let us know if you seriously have a floppy drive.

 ## Card readers
 ### [Sinetek-rtsx](https://github.com/cholonam/Sinetek-rtsx){:target="_blank"}